bictorv/chaosnet-bridge/EXAMPLES.md

     devdef chaos ub3 ch11 addr=764140 br=6 vec=270 myaddr=3172 chudpport=42043 chip=3171/localhost:42042

-For cbridge, you can use the following:
+For cbridge, you can use the following (after [getting yourself a cerificate](TLS.md)):

+	; Configure my TLS key and cert (see TLS.md) tls key private/my.key.pem cert certs/my.cert.pem
     ; FIRST define the link to my KLH10 link chudp localhost:42043 host 3172 myaddr 3171
     ; THEN define the link to the central, with the mux parameter